Tymewalk/Hiss/README.md

   - Additionally, wait to merge until you're sure your code is bug-free and/or someone has reviewed it.
   - The only exception is minor changes or important bugfixes that can't wait for someone to review it.
 - Always ask for feedback before merging a pull request.
-- Only @Tymewalk should merge pull requests that add features or change large portions of Slither.
+- Only Tymewalk should merge pull requests that add big features or change large portions of Slither.
 - Make a new issue if you want to propose a new release.
 Don't make releases without getting approval from other contributors.
 - Most importantly, have fun!